The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 In a way, we're responsible in the way that it's a global market for gasoline.

-And those imports have to be supplied by foreign refineries who are very inefficient at making U.S. spec gasoline.
+We're now importing about 13% of our gasoline needs in the United States, and those imports have to be supplied by foreign refineries who are very inefficient at making U.S. spec gasoline.

-So we have to bid up the price of gasoline on the world scale to give the incentive to these very inefficient refineries to make something they weren't built to make.
+So we have to bid up the price of gasoline on the world scale to give the incentive to these very inefficient refineries to make something that they weren't built to make.

 And we also have to pay the price to ship the product over here.

-You hear that, ladies and gentlemen.
+Did you hear that, ladies and gentlemen?

 I'm bouncing off the call we had yesterday from the guy who said the oil companies own the product from the time it leaves the ground to the time it goes into your gas tank.